DSaunders/EasyEvents/readme.md

 ### File system

 Stores all events into files named after your stream, suffixed with `.stream.txt`.
 For example `app-events.stream.txt`.

-_The implementation of this store is still a little rough, so it's really only safe to use for local testing/development - which it's perfectly fine for.
-See the 'Currently working on' section for how this is being improved_

 By default, events are stored in a `\_events` folder under the current directory.
 You can override this by providing an absolute path in the constructor.